DEV Community

 React-icons can be easily imported and used in your project.
 Read full documentation.

-2. Toast notifications using Toastify
+2. Toast notifications using React-toastify

 Toast notifications help with real-time feedback on users' actions, improving the overall user experience.
-Toastify provides an easily customizable solution for adding toast notifications to your project.
+React-toastify provides an easily customizable solution for adding toast notifications to your project.
 The library provides components (functional and class-based) for displaying notifications.
 There is a wide range of configuration options for Toastify notifications.
 Let's take a look at how it works and how we can implement it in a react project:

 Step 1: Installation